-Innovative and experienced management team with a firm belief in technology understanding of China's retail and information technology sector.
+Innovative and experienced management team with a firm belief in technology

+We have an innovative management team able to seize the opportunities of our times.
+With over 20 years of experience in retail and supply chain, Mr. Zheng Xu, our founder and chief executive officer, has profound understanding of China's retail and information technology sector.
 As an innovative and entrepreneurial leader, Mr. Xu has led the company to invent the DMW model and pioneer the intelligent fresh market transformation.
 Mr. Xu was among Fortune Magazine's 40 Business Elites under 40 in China for four consecutive years since 2017.